Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/dev_post.md

 ## Azure Resource Group
-Peek look of how the Azure Resource Group.
+Peek look at how the Azure Resource Group.

 ![Azure Resource Group](https://github.com/Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/raw/ml-model-dev/images/resource_group.jpg)

 Enough of talk!
 Let’s see things in action, shall we?🤹‍♀️

 ## Patient Details Screen
-With features like search a patient based on Name, edit patient details and add new patients
+With features like searching a patient based on Name, editing patient details, and adding new patients
 ![Patient Details](https://github.com/Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/raw/ml-model-dev/images/patient_details.jpg)

 ## Detect cancer type with ML model
-As you see below we select the patient name from the dropdown, choose the image and hit upload, a cool loader shows up to let you know that the image is send to Azure Function, this triggers `DetectSampleImage` Power Automate flow.
-This **returns the detected cancer type**, **uploads the image to blob storage** for future reference and updated the patient list item in SharePoint.
+As you see below we select the patient name from the dropdown, choose the image, and hit upload, a cool loader shows up to let you know that the image is sent to Azure Function, this triggers `DetectSampleImage` Power Automate flow.
+This **returns the detected cancer type**, **uploads the image to blob storage** for future reference, and updates the patient list item in SharePoint.

+> The biggest part in doing this simple thing is how to send the image bytes to the flow and reconstruct the same in Azure Function

 ![Prediction Screen](https://github.com/Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/raw/ml-model-dev/images/detect_loading.jpg)

-## Send adaptive card to dermatologist
+## Send an adaptive card to the dermatologist

-Once this is done, you can choose the dermatologist from the dropdown and send this report via Adaptive Card Actionable item, his triggers the `SendEmailToDoctor` power automate flow and the step level is set to 1 now.
+Once this is done, you can choose the dermatologist from the dropdown and send this report via Adaptive Card Actionable item, this triggers the `SendEmailToDoctor` power automate flow and the step level is set to 1 now.
 ![Detection Screen](https://github.com/Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/raw/ml-model-dev/images/detection_screen.jpg)

 ## Adaptive Card reply